luyadev/luya/docs/guide/app-menu.md

 });
 ```

-Or as example inside the application configuration
+Or as example inside the application configuration:

 ```php
 'components' => [